Combined analysis of eta meson hadro- and photo-production off nucleons: Results and Discussion

-We first consider the model in which only the $S_{11}(1535)$, $S_{11}(1650)$, $D_{13}(1520)$, and $D_{13}(1700)$ resonance currents are considered in addition to the nucleonic and mesonic currents (cf.\ Fig.~\ref{fig:diagram_photo}).
+We first consider the model in which only the $S_{11}(1535)$, $S_{11}(1650)$, $D_{13}(1520)$, and $D_{13}(1700)$ resonance currents are considered in addition to the nucleonic and the mesonic currents (cf.\ Fig.~\ref{fig:diagram_photo}).
 We find that this comprises the minimal set of resonances that are required to achieve a reasonable description of the reaction processes listed in Eq.~(\ref{eq:1}).
-The resulting fitted parameters are given in Table~\ref{tbl:photo4c}, which are obtained by $\chi^2$ fitting to the experimental data shown in Fig.~\ref{fig:photo4c} (however, not taking into account the total cross sections for $\gamma p \to p\eta$).
+The resulting fitted parameters, which are obtained by $\chi^2$ fitting to the experimental data shown in Fig.~\ref{fig:photo4c} (however, not taking into account the total cross sections for $\gamma p \to p\eta$) are given in Table~\ref{tbl:photo4c}.
 Note that for photoproduction, in addition to the electromagnetic couplings, only the hadronic vertices involving the $\eta$ meson are required for the present calculation.
-In the $\pi^- p \to n \eta$ reaction, only the hadronic vertices involving $\eta$ and $\pi$ are needed, while all the hadronic vertices given in the Appendix are required for the calculation of the $NN \to NN\eta$ reaction.
+In the $\pi^- p \to n \eta$ reaction, only the hadronic vertices involving $\eta$ and $\pi$ are needed while all the hadronic vertices given in the Appendix are required for the calculation of the $NN \to NN\eta$ reaction.

 In Table~\ref{tbl:photo4c}, the parameter values in boldface are fixed and are not allowed to vary during the fitting procedure.
 The pure pseudovector coupling choice ($\lambda=0$) at the $NN\eta$ vertex was motivated by the massless chiral limit of the $\eta$ meson.
-(See the Appendix for the definition of $\lambda$.)
-However, we will also consider the pseudoscalar coupling choice ($\lambda=1$) in subsection~\ref{sub:NNeta}.
-Also, the most general form of the $RNV$ vertex for spin-3/2 and -5/2 resonances involves three independent coupling constants as exhibited in Eqs.~(\ref{VNR32}) and (\ref{VNR52}).
-At present, however, information on the corresponding coupling constants are extremely scarce, especially, on $g^{(3)}_{RNV}$ defined in Eqs.~(\ref{VNR32}) and (\ref{VNR52}).
+(See the Appendix for the definition of $\lambda$.) \footnote{We will also consider the pseudoscalar coupling choice ($\lambda=1$).
+See the discussions in subsection~\ref{sub:NNeta}.} Also, the most general form of the $RNV$ vertex for spin-3/2 and -5/2 resonances involves three independent coupling constants, as exhibited in Eqs.~(\ref{VNR32}) and (\ref{VNR52}).
+At present, however, information on the corresponding coupling constants is extremely scarce, especially, on $g^{(3)}_{RNV}$ defined in Eqs.~(\ref{VNR32}) and (\ref{VNR52}).
 In the present work, therefore, we allow only two structures at those vertices by setting the coupling constant $g^{(3)}_{RNV}$ to zero.